dotjulia/stasis/README.md

 ```

 ### `bind`
-References in stasis are evaluated once a function is executed.
+References in stayc are evaluated once a function is executed.
 This means that a function only has access to it's parameters and nothing else if it's executed in a completely different context from where it was created.
 ```
 {
   let {a;} { a0 => { a0;};}; // a is a function (with param a0) which returns a function which returns a0